 MEET YOUR COUNSELORS!

-I have many interests and hobbies but one of my favorite activities is to train for and compete in Scottish Highland Heavy Athletics in which competitors wear traditional Scottish clothing and throw heavy things.
-It's a great stress release!
+I have many interests and hobbies but one of my favorite activities is to train for and compete in Scottish Highland Games in which competitors wear traditional Scottish clothing and throw heavy things…a great stress release!

 I have lived in Columbia, MO since 1996 and have been working in the mental health field since 1998.
 I graduated from Mizzou in 2000 and began working full time as a Certified Recreation Therapy Specialist at Mid-MO Mental Health Center.
 I went back to school to complete my Masters in Education- Counseling and have been working as a Licensed Professional Counselor (LPC) since 2009.
 I have been with Columbia Public Schools as an Outreach Counselor since Fall of 2012 and am proud to work with such dedicated staff and amazing students.
 I provide individual, crisis, and group counseling in the school setting in addition to family consultation and mediation between students when needed.
 Contact me anytime about community resources, referrals, and mental health issues.